Aptimex/portl/README.md

                 PROTOCOL must be tcp, t, udp, or u toPort will be the same as fromPort if not specified

+        fwd show
+                List active forwards and the backend selected for each one

         help
                 Display this help message